Giskard-AI/giskard/docs/open_source/testset_generation/rag_evaluation/index.md

 """

 class CorrectnessScoreMetric(Metric):
-    """
-    Custom metric to evaluate the correctness of a system's response based on a reference answer.
-    The metric returns a score between 1 and 5, with 1 being completely incorrect and 5 being completely correct.
-    """

     def __call__(self, question_sample: dict, answer: AgentAnswer) -> dict:
         """
         Compute the correctness *as a number from 1 to 5* between the agent answer and the reference answer.